SimonJackson24/AMSLPR/docs/camera_integration.md

 ### Configuration

 1. **Web Interface Setup**:
-   - Navigate to the AMSLPR web interface
+   - Navigate to the VisiGate web interface
    - Go to the "Cameras" section
    - Click "Add Camera" or "Discover Cameras"